 Amateur Photographer verdict

-Its huge zoom range will cover almost any subject, from wide cityscapes to close-ups, autofocus and continuous shooting is remarkable making it a good choice for shooting moving subjects
+Its huge zoom range will cover almost any subject, from wide cityscapes to close-ups, and it’s highly affordable too – though image quality is good rather than great.

 Pros